Inflectra/spira-documentation/docs/index.md

 # Spira Platform Documentation
 Here you will find the documentation for the entire Spira suite of products.
-This is still a work in progress, so please report any inconsistencies or issues to [support@inflectra.com](mailto:support@inflectra.com)
 # Introduction

 The Spira™ family of applications from Inflectra® are a powerful set of